abel-keya/Project-Analyze-A-B-Test-Results/README.md

 * There are 3 main house styles which have variation in prices in relation to the Neighborhood and house bedrooms/bathroomsVictorian Style is the most popular with the highest percentage approximately 50%, Ranch is the second most popular house styles with approximately 29.9%, Lodge style is least popular accounting to approximately 20.4 %

 * Neighborhood B is the most popular with the highest percentage representation at approximately 40.26%,Neighborhood A follows with * * * approximately 31 % while Neighborhood C is the least popular with approximately 28.6%

-# Choice of the results to put in the explanatory analysis

-I chose  results on :
-* price distribution
-* price variation with respect Number of bedrooms,bathrooms,Neighborhood and styles This is because the above factors are intertwined and each has an effect to the choice of a house and demand.

 # CONTEXT